 Places to Eat in Western Montana

-We found some great places to eat on our trip!
-I mention a few of them below:
+There are so many great places to eat in Western Montana.
+I mention a few we tried below:

 Montana Wheat bakery (throughout the state): this place has AWESOME cinnamon rolls and pastries that are made locally.